-Adjusting to Different Learning Strategies: Over the years, VWM students have done extremely well in direct-enrollment courses.
+Adjusting to Different Learning and Communication Strategies: Over the years, VWM students have done extremely well in direct-enrollment courses.
 The key to success has been effort, diligence, regular attendance, and open communication with the professor, that is, the same practices that lead to success on the home campus.
-However this calls for more initiative on your part in a public university abroad and it also calls for new learning and communication strategies.
+However in a public university abroad this calls for more initiative on your part.
+It also calls for new learning and communication strategies.
 If you have any doubts or concerns about your standing in a course, the essential steps are (1) to meet in person with your professor (do NOT rely only on email communication, which may or may not be answered); (2) speak to the best Spanish students in the course or at least with majors in the field covered by the course (they might know how the professor thinks and, in any case, how exams and final papers tend to be structured in the major); and (3) join a (good) Spanish study group, if you have not already done so.
 Ask the professor (and perhaps also the monitores) how to go about this at the beginning of the term.